-During the coronavirus lockdown, our churches were sadly unable to host wedding ceremonies.
-From July 4, our churches have hosted wedding ceremonies with a maximum of 30 people, as long as social distancing and hygiene guidelines are adhered to.
+Our churches are currently able to host wedding ceremonies with a maximum of 15 people, as long as social distancing and hygiene guidelines are adhered to.
 You can read the national Church of England's latest guidance on small weddings here:

-National C of E advice on weddings (last updated July 23)
+National C of E guidance on weddings (last updated October 15)

 If you are planning a wedding this summer or autumn, you will wish to talk with the vicar of the church to work out what may be possible.
 Find details of your nearest church here.